 Maserati was founded in 1914 by three brothers – Alfieri, Ettore and Ernesto – and has been an integral part of Modena’s identity since the company moved its chief factory here from Bologna in 1939.
 Today, the company employs about 500 workers at its gleaming global headquarters in Modena.

 Umberto Panini, a Modena native, snapped up the collection before it went to auction in 1996.
-Matteo Panini – along with his two brothers and a sister – inherited their father’s Maserati collection and the family farm when the patriarch died in 2013.
+Matteo Panini – along with his two brothers and sister – inherited their father’s Maserati collection and the 791-acre family farm when the patriarch died in 2013.

 Panini told ABC News that his father jumped at the opportunity to buy the iconic car collection as they were about to go up for sale at London’s famed Brooks auction house.
 He purchased the entire collection on the spot for an undisclosed price.
 Many of the cars included in the collection have never come to auction.